 With your consent, we will collect Sensitive Information about you in the following circumstances:

 (a) when you register to take part in ReachOut Parents Coaching.
 We will ask you about your Indigenous status, disabilities, country of birth/language spoken at home, your wellbeing, your relationship with your child.
 We will also ask you about your child’s name, gender, date of birth, mental health concerns, health services accessed. (b) when you apply through the ReachOut Services to be a ReachOut.com volunteer or intern.
-In applying for these positions you may choose to answer questions about your racial origin, ethnic origin or sexual orientation to help us to provide a service that is inclusive and supports diverse service users.; (c) when completing surveys or interviews undertaken as part of a research project for the purposes of improving the services we offer; and (d) if you disclose a risk of harm to yourself or another person we may ask you for, and record information about, your safety, supports and access to help to fulfil any duty of care we may have to you.
+In applying for these positions you may choose to answer questions about your racial origin, ethnic origin or sexual orientation to help us to provide a service that is inclusive and supports diverse service users.; (c) when completing surveys or interviews undertaken as part of a research project for the purposes of improving the services we offer; (d) when participating in pilot studies that help improve our services; and (e) if you disclose a risk of harm to yourself or another person we may ask you for, and record information about, your safety, supports and access to help to fulfil any duty of care we may have to you.

 Other than this, we do not wish to be informed of Sensitive Information about you or others.
 If you choose to post Sensitive Information about yourself on the ReachOut Services this becomes public information.
 We recommend that you exercise caution when disclosing Sensitive Information on the ReachOut Services.

 As you navigate through the ReachOut Services or conduct searches on the ReachOut Services, non-Personal Information (including log information such as your page request, date and time of your request, bug reports and cookies that identify your browser) is collected without you actively providing it.
 This information allows us to understand how the ReachOut Services are used and identify ways in which it can be improved.